 So what if I don’t have traditional rail and stile construction?
 Well, you can repeat the visual placement of the traditional door.

 As you can see you can see the traditional placement will work – or you can vary placement and choose a symmetric approach where the “up and in” measurements are the same.
-In either case, I’d recommend using a cheap putty like this Loctite Fun-Tak available on Amazon to temporarily hold a few knobs in place.
+In either case, I’d recommend using a cheap putty like this Loctite Fun-Tak to temporarily hold a few knobs in place.
 And make sure you put a soft pad below the putty to catch the knob n case it slips off.

 Outside or Inside Edge of Door